lenscas/lenscas.github.io/content/posts/fsharp_and_godot_part2.md

 Not much has changed with this compared to C#.
 There are 2 things you need to think about though.

 The first is that Godot wants to `marshal` the values passed through Signals.
 This severely limits what you can send through them.
 Any F# specific type of type like struct records will NOT work.
 F# specific stuff like Option/Result will as far as I know also NOT work.
-Use classes that extend `Godot.Object` if you want to send them over Signals.
+Use classes that extend `Godot.Object` if you want to send them over Signals, just like you would with C# code.

 Also, there is no way to define a sub type in a class in F#.
 As a result, I have yet to find a way to define custom signals in F#.
 HOWEVER it has an easy work around: Just define them in the C# file you already need anyway.
-As the F# code is loaded as a library you even have access to any F# type you want to send over.
+As the F# code is loaded as a library you have access to any F# type you want to send over.
 It does mean you can't use `nameof` in F# to get the name of the signal when emitting it though.

 Other than those 2 things, it works exactly the same.
 If however these restrictions are a no go however, then both F# and C# have `events` which can fill the same role.
 You just have to remember to manually unsubscribe from these `events` whenever a node gets removed.